Mallik-G/azure-machine-learning-service-labs/lab-1/visual-studio-code/README.md

 3. Next, you will need to create a training script that is similar to the code you have executed locally to train the model.
 Open `training/train.py` and read it.
 You do not need to execute this script, as you will send it to AML Compute for execution.<br/>
 4. Return to `01_model_training.py`.
 You will create an estimator that describes the configuration of the job that will execute your model training script.
 Execute **Step 14** to create this estimator.<br/>
     <img src="images/vs01.jpg"/><br/>
 5. As the last step, submit the job using the `submit()` method of the Experiment object.
 Execute **Step 15** to remotely execute your training script.
-The output you should see will begin with the creation of a Docker Container that contains your configured dependencies, followed by the execution of your training script.
+The output you should see will begin with the creation of a Docker Container that contains your configured dependencies, followed by the execution of your training script.<br/>
     <img src="images/vs16.jpg"/><br/>